KenKundert/quantiphy/doc/user.rst

 included.

 These format specifiers are generally included in format strings.
-However, in addition, *Quantitphy* provides the :meth:`quantiphy.Quantity.format` method that converts a quantity to a string based on a naked format string.
-For
+However, in addition, *Quantitphy* provides the :meth:`Quantity.format` method that converts a quantity to a string based on a naked format string.
+For example:
-example:

 .. code-block:: python